iivanoo/covid-apps-observer/data/data_uk/reports/resources/net.hscni.covidtracker___2.3.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="net.hscni.covidtracker 1 reviews"/>
 </p>

+> It didn't send me any notification I happened to open my app and had 4 days self isolation left, that was certainly pointless considering I missed 6 days isolation and being around my co workers<br> :date: __2021-01-18 08:43:00__

+> Notified that I'd been exposed nine days previous and that I needed to isolate for one more day.
+Bit late notice considering I'm a key worker and have been working in the hospital during the previous nine days.<br> :date: __2021-01-17 04:45:13__

+> Why does it not check for exposure ive had 0 exposure checks for the past 25 days or so why???<br> :date: __2021-01-16 04:27:01__

 > Doesn't work properly<br> :date: __2021-01-06 12:46:58__

 > Tested positive but cant update in app so close contacts can be informed because you don't actually get a code to enter.
 Completely pointless!<br> :date: __2021-01-05 09:34:53__